-If you come across hazardous waste while cleaning up at home, it’s important to know how to dispose of it since it cannot be handled like other trash items.
-Learn how to keep yourself, your community and your local environment out of harm’s way with our guide to hazardous waste items.
+If you come across hazardous waste while cleaning up at home or on a jobsite, it’s important to know how to dispose of it since it cannot be handled like other trash.
+Use this guide to learn about the types of hazardous waste and how to get rid of them.

 Examples of Flammable Hazardous Waste

-Corrosive wastesare extremely acidic or basic materials that can damage human skin on contact and sometimes eat through metal.
-They pose a serious risk to waste workers and the environment without the proper precautions.
-Some are strong enough to erode heavy-duty containers – including steel drums, dumpsters and trash bins.
-Some of these wastes can also contaminate groundwater and harm aquatic life in the surrounding area if thrown out improperly.
+Corrosive wastes are extremely acidic or basic materials that can damage human skin.
+Some are strong enough to erode metal, steel drums and dumpsters.
+These wastes can also contaminate groundwater and harm aquatic life in the surrounding area if thrown out improperly.

 Examples of Corrosive Hazardous Waste